vuestorefront/storefront-ui/docs/customization.md

       button-text="Lorem ipsum"
     />
 ````
-- slots: To repalce default markup in parts of the component with your own.
+- slots: To replace default markup in parts of the component with your own.
 ````html
     <SfBanner
       subtitle="Lorem ipsum"